ankit-pras/alexa-google-search/README.md

 ### AWS Lambda Setup

 1. Go to http://aws.amazon.com/lambda/ .
-You will need to set-up an AWS account if you don't have one already ** Make sure you use the same Amazon account that your Echo device is registered to**
+You will need to set-up an AWS account (the basic one will do fine) if you don't have one already ** Make sure you use the same Amazon account that your Echo device is registered to** Note - you will need a credit or debit card to set up an AWS account - there is no way around this.
+If you are just using this skill then you are highly unlikely to be charged unless you are making at least a million requests a month!
 2. Go to the AWS Console and click on the Lambda link.
 Go to the drop down "Location" menu and ensure you select US-East(N. Virginia) if you are based in the US or EU(Ireland) if you are based in the UK or Germany.
 This is important as only these two regions support Alexa.
 NOTE: the choice of either US or EU is important as it will affect the results that you get.
 The EU node will provide answers in metric and will be much more UK focused, whilst the US node will be imperial and more US focused.
 3. Click on the Create a Lambda Function or Get Started Now button.
 4. Skip the Select Blueprint Tab and just click on the "Configure Triggers" Option on the left hand side
 5. On the Cofigure Triggers tab Click the dotted box and select "Alexa Skills Kit".
 Click Next
 6. Name the Lambda Function "google".
-7. Select the runtime as Node.js
+7. Select the runtime as node.js 4.3
-9. Select Code entry type as "Upload a .ZIP file", Select Archive.zip in the src folder and click open.
+9. Select Code entry type as "Upload a .ZIP file".
+Go to the folder where you unzipped the files you downloaded from Github.
+Open the src folder, Select Archive.zip and click open.  **Do not upload the zip file you downloaded from github - only the archive.zip contained within it**
 10. Keep the Handler as index.handler (this refers to the main js file in the zip).
-11. Create a basic execution role and click create (or Choose use an existing role if you have deployed skills previously and then select "lambda_basic_executuion" from the existing role dropdown ).
+11. Create a basic execution role by slecting "Create new role from template(s)" in the Role box, then name the role "lambda_basic_execution” in the role name box and click create. (or Choose use an existing role if you have deployed skills previously and then select "lambda_basic_executuion" from the existing role dropdown ).
 12. Under Advanced settings change the Timeout to 10 seconds
 13. Click "Next" and review the settings then click "Create Function".
 This will upload the Archive.zip file to Lambda. **This may take a number of minutes depending on your connection speed**
-14. Copy the ARN from the top right to be used later in the Alexa Skill Setup (it's the text after ARN -).
+14. Copy the ARN from the top right to be used later in the Alexa Skill Setup (it's the text after ARN - it won't be in bold and will look a bit like this arn:aws:lambda:eu-west-1:XXXXXXX:function:google).
 Hint - Paste it into notepad or similar

 ### Alexa Skill Setup